gtoubassi/ProductClassification/README.md

     $ python categorize_words.py --categories bootcut-jeans,skinny-jeans

 Each of the above classification runs will leave results data in the sqlite database.
-This can be interrogated directly with 'sqlite3' with queries like 'select * from experiment' and 'select * from predicted_category pc where pc.experiment_id=1'.
+This can be interrogated directly with `sqlite3` with queries like `select * from experiment` and `select * from predicted_category pc where pc.experiment_id=1`.
 More conveniently you can generate a report of all experiments in the db by running:

     $ python analyze.py
 	#1: Image classification of: